Zero Energy Performance Index (zEPI) and zEPI Jurisdictional Scores

 How does zEPI apply to policy?

-The zEPI scale can be used several ways in energy policy, especially to rate and compare the energy performance of buildings and to both set and track progress toward energy goals.
+The zEPI scale and zEPI Jurisdictional Scores can be used several ways in energy policy, especially to rate and compare the energy performance of buildings and to both set and track progress toward energy goals.

 Compare efficiency levels for different building types.
 Most existing disclosure ordinances require the disclosure of total energy use–usually in the form of Energy Use Intensity (EUI) or kbtu/sf/yr–and sometimes Energy Star score.
 But neither of these is especially effective for comparing the energy performance of different buildings.
 Different building types use energy very differently.
 A very efficient restaurant could use much more energy per square foot than a very inefficient warehouse.
 Therefore, the EUIs of different building types cannot be meaningfully compared.
 Using a zEPI score as the basis for rating buildings solves both problems.
 It allows different building types to be compared to each other, and the linear scale with clear benchmarks provides context on whether a particular score represents an efficient building.